 My plan is to continue buying on the way down and on the way up to get neutral equities and build a larger dividend income portfolio.
 I presume dividend payouts will be cut to preserve capital, but will eventually come back.
 It’s been a painful process so far, but I’m going to keep going like I always do.

-Update May 17, 2020: The S&P 500 rebounded by roughly 30% since the publication of this post and I have sold 100% of the stock I bought in March.
-You can read some of my latest thoughts on the stock market here: Thoughts On Stocks After A Big Rebound.
-I’m very thankful we did not head into the abyss!
-But buying stocks now when there is so much uncertainty doesn’t seem like a good risk:reward tradeoff.
-I’m very focused on searching for real estate deals now.
+Update June 4, 2020: The S&P 500 rebounded by roughly 40% since the publication of this post and I have sold 100% of the stock I bought in March.
+The NASAQ is at a new all-time high and the S&P 500 is not that far behind.
+I’m not buying stocks now as the risk:reward tradeoff is not good.
+I’m very focused on searching for real estate deals now and am happy to stack cash!